 Download your copy of the full report to learn more about where SOX has been in the past few years—and where it's headed in the years to come.

 About the Author

-David Thande, Director of Product Marketing at Workiva, has over 15 years of experience in SOX compliance and internal audit.
-Prior to Workiva, David served as a senior manager with Synchrony Financial, in addition to holding various SOX compliance and risk management roles at a General Electric.
+David Thande is a Director of Product Marketing at Workiva, and an Executive Advisor to the SOX & Internal Controls Professionals Group.
+David has over 15 years of experience in SOX compliance and internal audit.
+Prior to Workiva, David served as a Senior Manager with Synchrony Financial, in addition to holding various SOX compliance and risk management roles at a General Electric and Fannie Mae.
 David started his audit career with PwC and is a Certified Internal Auditor.